 A great fighter must develop the skill of making accurate hits.
 Boxing is unlike other sports— you’re aiming to hit your target yet they aren’t stationary.
-They’re ever moving around.
+They’re always moving around.
 If you keep on missing the target, your opponent will get a unique opportunity to punch you hard.
 Accurate punches will weaken your opponent and make winning easy.
-On the other hand, if you keep missing your target, you’re in essence, burning up your energy levels and giving your opponent the right environment to respond with powerful blows.
+On the other hand, if you keep missing your target, you’re basically burning up your energy levels and giving your opponent the right environment to respond with powerful blows.

 Every minute you’re in the ring, you must exercise self-defense to avoid punches from your opponent.
 You must never expose your vulnerable parts to your opponent at any time.
-You’ll only develop great defense by learning to prevent and block your opponent punches.
-A great fighter must a keen observer.
+You’ll only develop great defense by learning to prevent and block your opponent’s punches.
+A great fighter must be a keen observer.
 Your eyes must always be on your opponent, predicting their next move.

 This is an attribute that you’ll develop after rigorous exercises and training.
 A powerful punch is a combination of coordination, timing, and utilizing an opening.
 You can develop these traits through gym sessions.
 For example, Mike Tyson is a boxing legend who had mastered this trick.

 A great fighter must be quicker in response than their opponents.
 You must study and learn how to punch before they move and escape their blows in time.
-This attribute will amen you a winner in the ring.
+This attribute will make you a winner in the ring.